Four Haiku

 where are his horses, and where

 are his people sleeping?
+As long

 as I was alive I went